-The Company determines the allowance for expected credit losses based on historical loss experience adjusted to reflect current and estimated future economic conditions.
+The Company determines the impairment loss based on historical loss experience adjusted to reflect current and estimated future economic conditions.
 The Company has specifically evaluated the potential impact with respect to customers which could have an immediate impact and the rest which could have an impact with expected delays.
-Basis this assessment, the allowance for doubtful trade receivables as at March 31, 2024 is considered adequate.
+Basis this assessment, the impairment loss for trade receivables as at March 31, 2025 is considered adequate.